OscarGomezGonzalezz/MERN-k8s/README.md

 First thing we do is check the compatibility matrix to ensure we are deploying a compatible version of NGINX Ingress on our Kubernetes cluster </br>

 The Documentation also has a link to the [GitHub Repo](https://github.com/kubernetes/ingress-nginx/) which has a compatibility matrix </br>

+It is needed to run docker engine, as minikube is a cluster created over Docker
+* minikube start

 ### Get the installation YAML